evgnomon/evgnomon.github.io/content/docs/hgl/index.md

 < one line to give the package's name and a brief idea of what it does. >
 Copyright (C) <year(s)> <name of author>.
 All rights reserved.
 License HGL: HGL General License <http://evgnomon.org/docs/hgl>
-There is NO warranty express or implied; to the extent permitted by law.
+There is NO warranty expressed or implied; to the extent permitted by law.
 ```

 Source files (text) under HGL contain this header.